-There are several types of Tummy Tucks, ranging from a minor removal of hanging skin to an extended abdminoplasty where a new umbilicus is made and your entire abdomen is tightened.
+There are several types of tummy tuck, ranging from a minor removal of hanging skin to an extended abdominoplasty where a new umbilicus is made and your entire abdomen is tightened.

 Some of the different procedures include:

-- The Hybrid Tummy Tuck® : Designed to get rid of this extra bulge by tightening the deep layer through the use of a small incision.
-According to Dr. Moelleken, he designed the technique to be able to use the existing C-section scar for the incision to prevent plastic surgeons from having to leave their patients with new scar tissue on their abdomen.
-If a patient does not have an existing C-section scar, Moelleken notes that a small incision is then made near the pubic area.
+Designed to get rid of the extra bulge by tightening the deep layer through the use of a small incision.
+According to Dr. Brent Moelleken, he designed the technique to be able to use the existing C-section scar for the incision to prevent plastic surgeons from having to leave their patients with new scar tissue on their abdomen.
+If a patient does not have an existing C-section scar, Dr. Brent notes that a small incision is then made near the pubic area.

 One of the most commonly performed aesthetic procedures, abdominoplasty, has changed significantly since its controversial and varied evolution.
 The first documentation of modern plastic surgery began in the early 1800’s when doctors re-invented techniques first discovered by ancient civilizations that used flaps (pieces of stretched skin) to cover open wounds.
 With the lack of anesthesia and sterilization, the surgeries were used mainly on critically injured patients instead of for cosmetic surgery.
 Because of the millions of wounded soldiers treated during World War I, physicians made huge advances in the science and art of surgery.
 With the new developments in reconstructive surgery, plastic surgery evolved into what we now call cosmetic surgery.
 The word plastic comes from the Greek word plastikos meaning to mold or shape something.